ELIXIREstonia/2025-04-23-R-basic/README.md

-# 2024-10-02-R-basic
+# 2025-04-23-R-basic

 ELIXIR-EE training course on R and Rstudio basic usage.
 Target to learners who have no or very little prior experience with R and Rstudio.

-The main document of the lecture is the [2024-10-02-R-basic.Rmd](2024-10-02-R-basic.Rmd) R markdown document.
+The main document of the lecture is the [R-basic.Rmd](R-basic.Rmd) R markdown document.
 R markdown allows code (examples) and explanation / documentation to be in the same document in a nicely formatted, well structured manner.

 Data files needed in the code are located in the `data` folder.